gbbns/ux-scotland-2018.github.io/readme.md

 [https://www.nvaccess.org/](https://www.nvaccess.org/)

 ## Special thanks
-Hillary and Shaun at Camp Digital for giving us a slot at Camp Digital Jacqui and the team at Software Acumen
-Chris Bush and Molly Watt for their ongoing help and advice
+Hillary and Shaun at [Sigma](https://www.wearesigma.com/) for giving us a slot at [Camp Digital](https://www.wearesigma.com/campdigital/2018/); Jacqui and the team at Software Acumen; [Chris Bush](https://twitter.com/suthen/) and [Molly Watt](https://twitter.com/mollywatttalks/) for their ongoing help, advice and inspiration.

 ## Contact
 Feel free to get in touch with either Chris or Anya.
 They can be contacted: